buccaneerai/note-window-consumer/performance/2023-04-20/Breathing/d.md

 ```

 #### INTRO
-The patient presents with worsening difficulty breathing and a cough with blood.
+Patient presents with difficulty breathing and worsening asthma symptoms.

 #### CC
 Difficulty breathing

 #### HPI
-The patient had an asthma attack four weeks ago and was prescribed Flovent steroids, which they finished two weeks ago.
-Their difficulty breathing has worsened over the past few days, and they've been using an albuterol inhaler when it gets really bad.
-Three days ago, they started feeling more short of breath.
-They have also been coughing up green-yellow phlegm with a little bit of blood.
+The patient had an asthma attack four weeks ago and was prescribed Flovent steroids, which were finished two weeks ago.
+However, the asthma symptoms returned and have worsened over the past couple of days.
+The patient has been using an albuterol inhaler when it gets really bad.
+The shortness of breath has become worse when walking, and the patient has also been experiencing coughing with a little bit of blood and coughing up green yellow stuff.

 #### ROS
 - respiratory: [true] difficulty breathing